SJSchmitt/Mission-to-Mars/README.md

 ## Creating a Webpage

 Flask and Bootstrap enabled us to quickly and easily make a nice looking website.
-Flask allows us to add our `scrape_all()` function directly to our site
+Flask allows us to add our `scrape_all()` function directly to [our site](Mission-to-Mars-Site.png), which we display with a button.
+When clicked, this button redoes the scraping, to ensure the most recent Mars News is showing.
+We also used Bootstrap to make the site responsive, so it could be viewed on various types of devices, including phones, tablets, and computers.
+Our [index.html](templates/index.html) contains the full details of the aesthetic work done with Bootstrap and raw HTML.